hdfiresky/Novel-Finder-Pro/README.md

     *   **Customizable UI:** Toggle the visibility of 'Favorite' and 'Wishlist' buttons to tailor the interface to your preference.
 *   **💾 Session Persistence:** All your filters, sorting preferences, and current page are saved to your session, so you can pick up right where you left off.
 *   **📱 Fully Responsive:** Enjoy a seamless experience on any device, from desktop to mobile.
-*   **☁️ Optional Supabase Backend:** Easily migrate from local storage to a persistent Supabase backend for a full-stack experience.
-See `MIGRATE_TO_SUPABASE.md` for details.
+*   **🔌 Optional Backend Mode:** Can run entirely frontend-only or connect to a MySQL backend for persistent storage.

 ---